Geography of New Zealand: Extreme points

 The phrase "From Cape Reinga to The Bluff" is frequently used within New Zealand to refer to the extent of the whole country.
-Cape Reinga / Te Rerenga Wairua is the northwesternmost tip of the Aupouri Peninsula, at the northern end of the North Island.
+Cape Reinga / Te Rerenga Wairua is the northwesternmost tip of the Aupōuri Peninsula, at the northern end of the North Island.
 Bluff is Invercargill's port, located near the southern tip of the South Island, below the 46th parallel south.
-However, the extreme points of New Zealand are actually located in several outlying islands.
+However, the extreme points of New Zealand are in fact located in several outlying islands.

 The points that are farther north, south, east or west than any other location in New Zealand are as follows: